ThomasGysemans/BashInGodot/README.md

 The M99 simulates an assembly language.
 It is useful for educational purposes.
 To start it, use the `startm99` custom command.

+A few signals are available :

+- `program_executed (starting_point, R, A, B, output)`

+Emitted when the program was executed.
+It gives the starting point, the value of the R, A and B registries and the output.

+- `program_failed (starting_point)`

+Emitted when the execution failed.
+It gives the starting point of the executed program.

+- `on_cell_set (position, value)`

+Emitted when the user successfully sets a value for a cell at a specific position.

+- `on_program_filled (position, program)`

+Emitted when the user uses the `fill` command to fill in multiple commands at a specific position.

 For more details, read the help page on the demo (in French).

 ## Licence